 Assets refer to the resources a company owns and they can be used to generate value.
 In a classified balance sheet, they are divided into:

-- Non-Current (Long-Term) Assets: The assets that are expected to provide value over a period longer than one year.
-For example:
+Non-Current (Long-Term) Assets: These are expected to provide value over a period longer than one year:

-Each asset type plays a unique role – current assets ensure liquidity (as mentioned in the example above) and non-current assets support operations and market position over time.
+Each asset type plays a unique role – current assets ensure liquidity, and non-current assets support operations and market position over time.

 Liabilities